Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Design, operation, and data analysis

-{\bf Operating the neutron reflectometer.}The FIGARO instrument at the Institut Laue-Langevin is a high-flux `time-of-flight' (TOF) reflectometer operated by the NOMAD software.
-It is equipped with two chopper pairs that allows to select the wavelength resolution.
-In this study, for instance, it has been used with a constant resolution d$\lambda$/$\lambda = 7$ \%.
-Three different incidence angles $\theta_1$ = 0.62 $^\circ$, $\theta_2$ = 1.97 $^\circ$, and $\theta_3$ = 3.8 $^\circ$, can be setup.
-Typically, when seeking a measurement spanning a broad wavelength range, it is preferable to measure at angles $\theta_1$ and $\theta_2$, because their ranges overlap.
-Nevertheless, for rapid measurements in studies on kinetic processes \cite{Campbell2018b}, it is feasible to measure at a single incidence angle tailored to the user's wavelength range requirements.
-Specially noteworthy is the possibility of measuring with high precision the surface excess by measuring at low Q$_z$ ($\theta_1$).
-This makes possible to quantify the composition of binary mixtures using isotopic contrasts in a suitable manner or in combination with ellipsometry as a complementary technique.
-On the other hand, when the objective of the study is to obtain information on the evolution of the interfacial structure, it is possible to perform measurements using higher angles of incidence ($\theta_2$ or $\theta_3$) depending on the range in Q$_z$ where the features of the changes in the reflectivity curve appear.
-Different isotopic contrasts can be tailored to match the structural complexity of the system under study, and, utilizing deuteration techniques, one can selectively highlight distinct components.
-The two-dimensional detector signal is processed and reduced using COSMOS \cite{Gutfreund2018}, ultimately yielding the neutron reflectivity, $R$, with respect to $Q_z$ vector that, considering specular reflection, reads as:
+{\bf Operation of the neutron reflectometer.}The FIGARO instrument at the Institut Laue-Langevin is a high-flux time-of-flight (TOF) reflectometer \cite{Campbell2011}.
+It is equipped with four choppers that allow one to select the wavelength resolution.
+In this study, for example, it was used with a constant resolution d$\lambda$/$\lambda = 7$ \%.
+Three different incidence angles $\theta_1$ = 0.62 $^\circ$, $\theta_2$ = 1.97 $^\circ$ and $\theta_3$ = 3.8 $^\circ$, can be configured.
+Typically, when seeking a measurement that spans a broad wavelength range, it is preferable to measure at angles $\theta_1$ and $\theta_3$, because their ranges overlap.
+However, for rapid measurements in studies on kinetic processes \cite{Campbell2018b}, measurements can be made at a single incidence angle tailored to the user's momentum transfer range requirements.
+The instrument also features the ability to measure surface excess with high precision by measuring at low Q$_z$ ($\theta_1$) on a mixture of heavy and light water with zero neutron reflection \cite{Braun2017,Campbell2018b}.
+This makes it possible to quantify the composition of binary mixtures using isotopic contrasts in a suitable manner or in combination with ellipsometry as a complementary technique.
+On the other hand, when the objective of the study is to obtain information on the evolution of the interfacial structure, it is possible to make measurements using higher incidence angles ($\theta_2$ or $\theta_3$) depending on the range in Q$_z$ where the characteristics of the changes in the reflectivity curve appear \cite{Carrascosa-Tejedor2022}.
+Different isotopic contrasts can be tailored to match the structural complexity of the system under study, and, using deuteration, distinct components can be selectively highlighted.
+The two-dimensional detector signal is processed and reduced using COSMOS \cite{Gutfreund2018}, ultimately yielding neutron reflectivity $R$, with respect to the vertical scattering vector $Q_z$ which, considering specular reflection, reads as follows: